BJP will return to power by winning over 300 LS seats in next year's polls: Shah | Politics

 BJP will return to power by winning over 300 LS seats in next year's polls: Shah

-The BJP formed the government in Tripura, and came in power as alliance partners in the other two states.Alluding to Rahul Gandhis controversial remarks during his visit to United Kingdom, Shah, who arrived here from neighbouring Arunachal Pradesh, said, He Gandhi insulted India from foreign soil.
+The BJP formed the government in Tripura, and came in power as alliance partners in the other two states.Shah thanked the people of Assam, which was the first state in the Northeast to give mandate to the BJP.Alluding to Rahul Gandhis controversial remarks during his visit to United Kingdom, Shah, who arrived here from neighbouring Arunachal Pradesh, said, He Gandhi insulted India from foreign soil.

 - Country: